Kazakhstan

 Signature and ratification

-Kairat Umarov, the permanent representative of Kazakhstan to the United Nations, signed the TPNW in New York on 2 March 2018 and deposited the country’s instrument of ratification with the UN secretary-general on 29 August 2019.
+Kairat Umarov, the then-permanent representative of Kazakhstan to the United Nations, signed the TPNW in New York on 2 March 2018 and deposited the country’s instrument of ratification with the UN secretary-general on 29 August 2019.

 The date of Kazakhstan’s ratification coincided with the UN-sponsored International Day against Nuclear Tests, and marked 70 years since the first Soviet nuclear test was conducted at the Semipalatinsk test site in Kazakhstan.